ryxavyer/sellsage/README.md

 ## Getting Started

-This project was built with Node.js, Typescript, and SQLite.
+This project is built with Node.js, Typescript, and SQLite.

 Pull the repo and install dependencies using `npm install`.